 The facts in Waldo v.
 Moore illustrate the concept of willful negligence.
 Moore wanted to have very hot water in his washing machine.
 He set the thermostat on his water heater to accomplish that goal.
 Waldo took a bath in Moore’s house, as she had done before, but Moore failed to warn Waldo that he had increased the temperature of the water.
 Moore was burned as she entered the bath, and she fell into the bath water before she could step out of the tub.
 She suffered severe burns across her body.
 Moore intentionally created a hidden danger by raising the water temperature.
 He, therefore, had a duty to warn his guest so she could avoid being burned.
 The appeals court concluded that a jury could find Moore’s actions to meet the standard of willful negligence.

-If you or someone you know was involved in an accident caused by willful negligence, contact a personal injury lawyer, like a personal injury lawyer in Brookhaven, GA, today.
+If you or someone you know was involved in an accident caused by willful negligence, contact a personal injury lawyer today.